VladPrytula/reinforcement_learning_search_from_scratch/docs/book/ch01/ch01_foundations_revised_math+pedagogy_v3.md

 **The honest assessment**: This is a **theory-practice tradeoff**.
 The "correct" formulation is #EQ-1.2-prime (multi-episode MDP), but it requires modeling complex user dynamics (churn, seasonality, cross-session preferences) that are expensive to simulate and hard to learn from.
 The single-step approximation #EQ-1.2 with $\delta \cdot \text{CLICKS}$ is **pragmatic**: it captures 80% of the value with 20% of the complexity.
 For the MVP, this is the right tradeoff.
 Chapter 11 extends to multi-episode settings where engagement is properly modeled as state dynamics.

 ::: {.note title="Cross-reference — Chapter 11"}
-The full multi‑episode treatment and implementation live in `Chapter 11 — Multi‑Episode Inter‑Session MDP` (see `docs/book/drafts/syllabus.md`).
-There we add `zoosim/multi_episode/session_env.py` and `zoosim/multi_episode/retention.py` to operationalize #EQ-1.2-prime with a retention/hazard state and validate that engagement raises long‑term value without needing an explicit $\delta \cdot \text{CLICKS}$ term.
+The full multi-episode treatment and implementation live in `Chapter 11 — Multi-Episode Inter-Session MDP` (see `docs/book/drafts/syllabus.md`).
+There we add `zoosim/multi_episode/session_env.py` and `zoosim/multi_episode/retention.py` to operationalize #EQ-1.2-prime with a retention/hazard state and validate that engagement raises long-term value without needing an explicit $\delta \cdot \text{CLICKS}$ term.
 :::

 ::: {.note title="Code $\leftrightarrow$ Config (reward weights)"}